AlexMaskovyak/rit-4005-714-maskovyak-pecoraro/trunk/1-Poker/readme.txt

 =========================================
  == 2.
 Resources Used for Development ==
 =========================================
-OS:				Windows Vista Home 64-Bit
+OS:				Snow Leopard using Parallels to run Windows XP Professional and Powershell
 Language:		C# 3.5
 IDE:			Microsoft Visual Studio 9.0
 SVN Repository:	Googlecode